Gallo13/Virtual-Bookshelf/README.md

 This virtual bookshelf uses HTML, CSS, WS-CSS, and Bootstrap on the front end to create and style the website.
 It also uses Python with Flask to make the backend and connects to MySQL with MySQL connector.

-It takes input such as Title, Author, Genre, Publisher, Pages, and personal Rating (on a scale of 1-5).
+It allows for registration with an email address and adds users to the database.
+If you are already registered, you are able to log in (and log out).
+The password is hashed for security.
+It takes input such as Title, Author, Genre, Publisher, Pages, personal Rating (on a scale of 1-5), and if it is a series, series name, and number in series.
 That input gets appended to the MySQL database.
+The books are then associated with an account.
+If a book exists within the database, it will not add another book, but add it to the account_books table.
+The database is compliant with 1NF, 2NF, 3NF and 4NF.

 FUTURE:
 - It will show analytics on what kind of books I generally read, my average book length and my average book ratings, most read genre, and most read author.